Mobile impurity coupled to correlated lattice bosons: Crossing the superfluid–Mott insulator transition at fixed impurity–bath coupling

 \paragraph*{Overview and observables.} Along this compressibility-driven trajectory at fixed $U_{\mathrm{ib}}/t=-8.0$, we monitor both quasiparticle-level and bath-level quantities.
-On the impurity side we extract (i) the ground-state energy $E_{\mathrm{p}}$, (ii) the effective mass $m^{*}/m_0$ from the single-impurity Green's function, (iii) the quasiparticle residue $Z_0$, and (iv) the impurity winding-number estimator $\langle W_{\mathrm{imp}}^{2}\rangle$, which directly quantifies the extent of coherent motion and serves as our primary marker of localization.
-On the bath side we measure (i) the superfluid density $\rho_{\mathrm{s}}$ from global winding statistics, which tracks macroscopic phase coherence and stiffness, and (ii) the radial-averaged impurity-centered density response encoded in $C_{\mathrm{ib}}(R)$ and its cumulative bath-density deformation $\Delta N(R)$, which reveal the range, sign, and degree of quantization of the dressing cloud.
+On the impurity side we extract (i) the ground-state energy $E_{\mathrm{p}}$, (ii) the effective mass $m^{*}/m_0$ from the single-impurity Green's function, (iii) the quasiparticle residue $Z_0$, and (iv) the impurity winding-number estimator $\langle W_{\mathrm{imp}}^{2}\rangle$.
+On the bath side we measure (i) the superfluid density $\rho_{\mathrm{b}}$ from global winding statistics, which tracks macroscopic phase coherence and stiffness, and (ii) the radial-averaged impurity-centered density response encoded in $C_{\mathrm{ib}}(R)$ and its cumulative bath-density deformation $\Delta N(R)$, which reveal the range and amplitude of the dressing cloud.
 Taken together, these observables provide a unified microscopic picture linking global coherence, local density structure, and quasiparticle properties across the compressibility-controlled SF--MI transition.

-In contrast to the repulsive case analyzed in the companion Letter~\cite{chaoletter}, where a moderate repulsion $U_{\mathrm{ib}}/t=+8.0$ drives the impurity into a fully localized defect in a deep Mott-insulating background.
-We now examine the attractive case at fixed impurity--bath coupling $U_{\mathrm{ib}}/t = -8.0$, and vary the bath interaction $U_\mathrm{b}/t$ across the superfluid--Mott insulator transition.
+In contrast to the repulsive case analyzed in the companion Letter~\cite{chaoletter}, where a moderate repulsion $U_{\mathrm{ib}}/t=+8.0$ drives the impurity into a self-trapped defect in a deep Mott-insulating background, we now examine the attractive case at fixed impurity--bath coupling $U_{\mathrm{ib}}/t = -8.0$, and vary the bath interaction $U_\mathrm{b}/t$ across the superfluid--Mott-insulator transition.
 This vertical trajectory is qualitatively different from the repulsive one: because the attraction is moderate and the bath becomes increasingly incompressible as $U_\mathrm{b}/t$ increases, the impurity can no longer sustain a heavy polaron nor form a bound cluster with multiple bath bosons.
-Instead, its dressing cloud continuously shrinks, and ultimately the impurity crosses over into a nearly-free defect even in the deep Mott-insulating regime.
-Importantly, at this coupling strength the impurity \emph{never becomes a localized defect} and \emph{never recruits an additional bath particle}; it remains mobile, with only minimal local density distortion.
+Instead, its dressing cloud continuously shrinks, and ultimately the impurity crosses over into a nearly free defect even in the deep Mott-insulating regime.
+Importantly, at this coupling strength the impurity \emph{never binds into a particle defect} and \emph{never recruits an additional bath particle}; it remains mobile, with only minimal local density distortion.